longkey1/lnk/README.md

 lnk add file.txt

 # Add using remote directory as base (relative paths)
-lnk add file.txt --source-remote
+lnk add file.txt --from-remote
 ```

 **Options:**
 - `--recursive, -r`: Add all subdirectories recursively
 - `--symbolic, -s`: Create symbolic link instead of hard link
-- `--source-remote`: Use remote directory as base for relative paths
+- `--from-remote`: Use remote directory as base for relative paths

 **Note:**
 - `--recursive` and `--symbolic` cannot be used together